AmyPhung/amyphung.github.io/_posts/2015-02-28-graphing-gui.md

 ---
 layout: post
 title: Engine Data Graphing GUI
-subtitle: GUI for plotting data from the Health and Usage Monitoring System
+subtitle: GUI for plotting data from helicopter engine Health and Usage Monitoring System
 tags: [GE]
 ---
 One of the primary functions of the product support team is to look at helicopter engine data from events when something doesn’t go as expected and be able to understand what happened, what the cause of the event was, and what corrective action they should recommend to the customers to fix and prevent similar events from happening again.
 Since this data often involves military engines, the tool used to graph these datasets was limited to non-web-based tools, so they used Excel.
 Unfortunately, Excel was unable to efficiently work with these large datasets, which oftentimes resulted in bugs, glitches, crashes, and data loss.